geo-knowledge-hub/geo-knowledge-hub-docs/reference/development/components.md

 ---
-id: reference-components
+id: reference-development-components
-title: Software Components
+title: Components
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Software Components
+# Components

 The Figure below presents all the components we expect for the GEO Knowledge Hub.
 Some already have associated RFCs, while others are yet to be specified.